kkots/GGXrdAdjustConnectionTiers/README.md

 ![Screenshot can't be viewed](demo2.png)

+What this mod does **NOT** affect: other people joining your room with a bad connection.

-It is unknown whether this affects World Lobbies or Ranked Match - not tested.
+It is unknown whether the mod affects World Lobbies or Ranked Match - not tested.

 The default ping thresholds that the game uses are: